vlad-ds/mail-unsubscribe/README.md

 # mail-unsubscribe
 A simple tool for unsubscribing from unwanted email services.
+Place your MBOX file in the input folder and run the script.